unitaryfund/mitiq/docs/source/guide/calibrators.md

 ## Workflow

 To begin, we will need to define an executor which tells Mitiq how to run circuits.
-In order to use the calibration capabilities of Mitiq, we will need to define an executor which returns bitstrings, rather than an expectation value as might be common.
+In order to use the calibration capabilities of Mitiq, we will need to define an executor which returns all the measured bitstrings, rather than an expectation value.
 This allows the calibration experiment to extract more fine-grained data from each circuit experiment it will run

 ```{code-cell} ipython3